okutse/okutse.github.io/_pages/consulting.md

 * Communication of results to non-expert audiences (including writing manuscripts for publication), and
 * Responding to reviewer requests.

 If you need help with statistics of any kind, I'm always open to lend a hand.
-Please feel free to reach out at amosokutse [at] gmail [dot] com.
+Please feel free to reach out at okutseamos [at] gmail [dot] com.